Tag

 Super powerful template-based design with nice AI extras

-By far the easiest tool to use to create real-world designs like social media posts, CVs, and invitations
+By far the easiest tool to use to create real-world designs like posts, CVs, and invitations

 Canva cons: